 Why is it good for me?

-Riding is an excellent way to exercise and improve your balance, co-ordination and flexibility.
-It strengthens your core body muscles, tones the stomach and provides a great cardiovascular workout.
-Did you know…
+Riding is an excellent way to exercise and improve your balance, posture, coordination and flexibility.
+It strengthens your core body muscles, and provides a great cardiovascular workout.

-- Horse riding improves your sense of wellbeing – it has antidepressant effects associated with a drop in stress hormones
+Riding can help to improve your sense of wellbeing as it has antidepressant effects associated with a drop in stress hormones.

 How much does it cost?